hathibelagal-dev/instantpolyglot/docs/eng/Elfdalian.md

 Elfdalian has preserved some words and meanings that have been lost or changed in other Scandinavian languages:

 - **glyöpa** (to swallow the wrong way) - a unique Elfdalian word
-- **spilå** (to run, specifically about small animals or children) - in other Scandinavian languages, this word usually means "to play"
+- **spilå** (to run, specifically about small animals or children) - in other Scandinavian languages, this word usually means “to play”
-- **lesa** (to read) - from Old Norse, while most other Scandinavian languages use a form derived from Latin "legere"
+- **lesa** (to read) - from Old Norse, while most other Scandinavian languages use a form derived from Latin “legere”

 ## Influence from Neighboring Languages